AdobeDocs/experience-manager-learn.en/help/cloud-service/migration/moving-to-aem-as-a-cloud-service/content-migration/faq.md

 Refer to the documentation for more information about [source connectivity](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/migration-journey/cloud-migration/content-transfer-tool/getting-started-content-transfer-tool.html#source-environment-connectivity).

-## Asset Processing Dynamic media Related questions
+## Asset processing Dynamic Media related questions

 ### Q: Are assets going to be reprocessed automatically after ingestion in AEMaaCS?

-A: No. To process the assets, the request to reprocess must be initiated.
+No. To process the assets, the request to reprocess must be initiated.

 ### Q: Are assets going to be reindexed automatically after ingestion in AEMaaCS?

-A: Yes.
+Yes.
 The assets are reindexed based on the index definitions available on AEMaaCS.

 ### Q: The source AEM has an integration with Dynamic Media.
 Are there any specific things that must be considered before Content Migration?

-A: Yes, please consider the following when source AEM has Dynamic Media Integration.
+Yes, please consider the following when source AEM has Dynamic Media Integration.

 + AEMaaCS Supports Only Dynamic Media Scene7 Mode.
 If the source system is on Hybrid Mode, then the DM migration to Scene7 modes is required.
 + If the approach is to migrate from source clone instances, then it is safe to disable DM integration on clone that would be used for CTT.
 This step is purely to avoid any writes to DM or avoid load on DM traffic.